 $28,800 + $7,200 ÷ $90,000 = 40%

-Now, if you didn’t have any debt at all, you could afford a higher amount of monthly housing costs while staying under the 40% TDS threshold.
+But if you didn’t have any debt at all, you could afford higher housing costs while still staying under the 40% TDS threshold.

 $28,800 ÷ $90,000 = 32%